 This applies whether you join a formal critique group with fellow writers in the class, or if you’re just participating in the Facebook Group and the Office Hour calls.
 Being generous also means asking questions in the Q&A sessions that don’t just apply to your specific work, but could help others who are wondering about the same thing.
 By being generous with each other, we will all grow as writers.
 The more you give, the more you will learn and gain from this course.

 I enjoy a good debate and love hearing from people whose perspectives are different from my own.
 My team and I encourage lively discussion in the community.

-That said, I will not tolerate any gossip, cussing, verbal bashing or negative energy in our DIY MFA 101 community.
-If you have a problem with someone in the community, don’t call them out on the Facebook group.
+That said, I will not tolerate any gossip, cussing, verbal bashing or negative energy in any DIY MFA programs.
+If you have a problem with someone in the community, don’t call them out in public.
 Handle it privately, or email our support team so we can address the problem.

 We take copyright infringement VERY seriously and will not tolerate writers who take another writer’s words and present them as their own.
-If you suspect someone has done this, please email [email protected].
-This is grounds for dismissal from the class and we will investigate thoroughly.
+If you suspect someone has done this, please email support@DIYMFA.com.
+This is grounds for dismissal from the program and we will investigate thoroughly.